AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 MLIR.
 It demonstrates a common technique where the user writes their code at a high level (just basic linear-algebra operations) and use high-performance libraries to make the code run fast.
-This is the same technique that is used for libraries like TensorFlow and PyTorch in Python; this is written in C++ so the actual instructions can be shown in more detail, but the same concepts apply to Python.
+This is the same technique that is used for libraries like TensorFlow and PyTorch in Python.
+This demo is written in C++ so the actual instructions can be shown in more detail, but the same concepts apply to Python.

 `demo1.cpp` shows the high-level code that a user may write.
 This code is a basic Fully-Connected layer one might find in a Deep Neural Network.
-To implement this layer, one just needs to take the input vector (which is often represented as a matrix due to batching) and multiplying it by a weight matrix.
+To implement this layer, one just needs to take the input vector (which is often represented as a matrix due to batching) and multiply it by a weight matrix.
-The output of this is then passed into an activation function (in this case ReLu) to get the output of the layer.
+The output of this is then passed into an activation function (in this case ReLU) to get the output of the layer.
 The user writes this code at a high-level, without concern for performance, which makes the code easier to write and work with.
 It also makes the code more portable to other targets.